Everyone has different needs, and different reasons for going down the EV path.

 For example, our nearest Tesla and BYD service centres are in Sydney, a 2 hour drive away.
 The local MG dealer and EV service centre is just 15 minutes away, right next to Bunnings, OfficeWorks, Anaconda, etc, to fill in time while waiting!

-Maybe not a huge deal, considering the long EV service intervals, but certainly worth considering.
+Maybe not a huge deal, considering the long EV service intervals, but certainly worth some thought.

 Single vs Twin Motors